Bunkoer/bunkoer-x-streamlit/README.md

 ```
 python3 -m streamlit run app.py
 ```
+[Warning] The Bunkoer library is still under development and testing.
+Sometimes, the anonymization process may be incorrect.
+We are not responsible if your data is exposed inadvertently.

 ## Contributing
 Contributions are welcome!
 If you have suggestions or want to contribute to the project, please fork the repository and create a pull request.